AxAks/P13_Orange_County/README.md

 - (Docker Desktop - not mandatory, only for convenience)
 - Sentry account with access rights on the project (https://sentry.io/organizations/cn-films/projects/orange-county-lettings-website/?project=6543858)
+- Heroku account with access rights on the project

 ### macOS / Linux